dilanSachi/ballerina-distribution/examples/grpc-client-mutual-ssl/grpc_client_mutual_ssl.md

 # gRPC client - Mutual SSL

+This example shows how to secure a client via mutual SSL.
 Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.
+To do this, provide the relevant `grpc:ClientSecureSocket` configurations when creating the client.
+Use this when you want to secure the connection via mutual SSL.

    ::: code grpc_client_mutual_ssl.bal :::